sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-45.md

 | 63  | 5            |
 | 64  | 6            |

-The pattern where the number if minimal damp do converge looks to increase everytime the nth is reaching a power of 2.
-By searching the [documentation](https://docs.racket-lang.org/reference/generic-numbers.html), it seems that we can compute minimal damp using a base 2 logarithm and the `floor` function to provide an integer (needed for computing the power):
+The pattern where the number if minimal damp do converge looks to increase every time the nth is reaching a power of 2.
+By searching the [documentation](https://docs.racket-lang.org/reference/generic-numbers.html), it seems that we can compute minimal damp using a base 2 logarithms and the `floor` function to provide an integer (needed for computing the power):

 ```
 (floor (log 63 2))